mame82/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 ***
 ## Bluetooth Network

+???+ warning
-_Note:_ Connecting Bluetooth Network Access Point (NAP) with a mobile device requires to disable other networks with internet access on this device in most cases (like WiFi).
+  Connecting Bluetooth Network Access Point (NAP) with a mobile device requires to disable other networks with internet access on this device in most cases (like WiFi).
   NAP provided by P4wnP1 doesn't necessarily provide Internet access, but is used to grant network access on P4wnP1 via bluetooth.
 The alternative would be to establish a "Group Network (GN)" instead of NAP, which unfortunately didn't work in most test cases, when it cames to connection of a mobile device.
   So if Internet should be provided from P4wnP1 via NAP (which isn't the purpose of P4wnP1), P4wnP1 itself has to be connected to Internet (for example using RNDIS + ICS on windows or using the WiFi client mode).
 Additionally iptables rules have to be deployed to enable MASQUERADING on the respective outbound interface.

 To summerize: P4wnP1 provides NAP as access option to SSH via bluetooth, not to serve Internet, although this could be achieved.